 Have you ever formatted your memory card?
-You may have been prompted you to do so when you first inserted it into your camera, or you might have read this within a guide to setting up a camera for the first time.
+You may have been prompted you to do so when you first inserted it into your camera, or bought a new memory card (see our guide to the best memory cards for your camera)

 But what exactly does card formatting do?
 And what happens to a card's contents when you do this?
 Here, we explain everything you need to know.